Wij Zijn Hier/We Are Here

 This poem was inspired by the words of our friend, Khalid, from We Are Here.

 Katelyn Durst is a community artist, creative activist, teacher and youth worker.
 She has worked within urban youth development and urban community development for ten years and has taught poetry for six years, recently conducting poetry therapy workshops at a youth psychiatric hospital, and for Freedom Schools summer programming in a workshop focused on healing from the unjust deaths of youth of color.
-Katelyn is currently pursuing a master’s in Urban Studies and Community Arts from Eastern University with a focus on trauma-informed art-making to build sustainable and transformative resiliency within urban/inner-city and displaced communities.
+Katelyn holds a master's in Urban Studies and Community Arts from Eastern University with a focus on trauma-informed art-making to build sustainable and transformative resiliency within urban/inner-city and displaced communities.
 In her spare time, she dreams of becoming an urban beekeeper.
 She is poet-in-residence at The Mudroom.
 This poem originally appeared on her website, and is reprinted here by permission.